 In most dioceses in the United States, the observance of the Solemnity of the Ascension is moved to the following Sunday, superseding the 7th Sunday of Easter.
 See readings and resources for the Ascension of the Lord Year A instead.

-What are the Mass Readings for the 7th Sunday of Easter Year A?
+Mass Readings for the 7th Sunday of Easter Year A

 - First Reading – Acts 1:12-14: “All these devoted themselves with one accord to prayer, together with some women, and Mary the mother of Jesus, and his brothers.”

 - Responsorial Psalm – Psalm 27: “I believe that I shall see the good things of the Lord in the land of the living.”

 - Second Reading – 1 Peter 4:13-16: “But whoever is made to suffer as a Christian should not be ashamed but glorify God because of the name.”